kmlawson/china-revolutions-mo3337/99bibliography.md

 - U, Eddy. *Creating the Intellectual: Chinese Communism and the Rise of a Classification*.
 Electronic book.
 2019.
 - ———. *Disorganizing China: Counter-Bureaucracy and the Decline of Socialism*.
 2007.
 - U., Eddy.
 ‘The Making of Chinese Intellectuals: Representations and Organization in the Thought Reform Campaign’. *The China Quarterly*, no. 192 (2007): 971–89.
 [Link](https://www.jstor.org/stable/20192857).
+- Uhalley, Stephen, and Jin Qiu.
+‘The Lin Biao Incident: More Than Twenty Years Later’. *Pacific Affairs* 66, no. 3 (1993): 386–98.
+[DOI](https://doi.org/10.2307/2759617).
 - Unger, J. *The Pro-Democracy Protests in China: Reports from the Provinces*.
 1991.
+- Unger, Jonathan. *Education Under Mao: Class and Competition in Canton Schools, 1960-1980*.
+1982.
-- Unger, Jonathan, ed. *Using the Past to Serve the Present: Historiography and Politics in Contemporary China: Historiography and Politics in Contemporary China*.
+- ———, ed. *Using the Past to Serve the Present: Historiography and Politics in Contemporary China: Historiography and Politics in Contemporary China*.
 2015.
 - Van Fleit Hang, Krista. *Literature the People Love: Reading Chinese Texts from the Early Maoist Period (1949-1966)*.
 Electronic book.
 Chinese Literature and Culture in the World.
 2013.
 - Van Slyke, Lyman.
 ‘The Chinese Communist Movement during the Sino-Japanese War 1937–1945’.
 In *The Cambridge History of China: Volume 13: Republican China 1912–1949*, edited by Albert Feuerwerker and John K. Fairbank, 13:609–722.
 The Cambridge History of China.
 1986.
 [DOI](https://doi.org/10.1017/CHOL9780521243384.013).
 - Veg, Sebastian. *Minjian: The Rise of China’s Grassroots Intellectuals*.
 2019.
-- Veg, Sebastian, University Press Scholarship Online (Online service), and University Press Scholarship Online (Online service), eds. *Popular Memories of the Mao Era: From Critical Debate to Reassessing History*.
-Electronic book.
-Hong Kong Scholarship Online.
+- ———, ed. *Popular Memories of the Mao Era: From Critical Debate to Reassessing History*.
 2019.
 - Ven, Hans J. van de. *From Friend to Comrade: The Founding of the Chinese Communist Party, 1920-1927*.
 1992.
 - Vogel, Ezra F. *Canton under Communism: Programs and Politics in a Provincial Capital, 1949-1968*.
 Electronic book.
 2nd ed.
 Reprint 2014.
 Harvard East Asian Series 41.
 2014.
 - ———. *Deng Xiaoping and the Transformation of China*.
 2013.